OffsecDeer/offsecdeer/content/page/about.md

 page: true
 ---
 ## Who am I?
-I'm Giulio, junior penetration tester and cyber security consultant.
-I'm just a guy who loves experimenting with offensive security and other computer-related subjects like ROM hacking, vintage computers and VoIP.
+I'm Giulio, junior penetration tester.
+I'm just a guy who loves experimenting with offensive security and other computer-related subjects like ROM hacking, vintage computers, VoIP, and network pentesting in general.
-This blog is mostly about hacking and pentesting, in particular I love researching Windows and Active Directory security, but other subjects might pop up too.
+This blog is mostly about hacking and offensive security, in particular I love researching Windows and Active Directory but other subjects might pop up too.